 Arrival bus station: Buses from Berlin to Prague all complete their journey at Prague Florenc Bus Station, which is within walking distance of the city's attractions.
 It is part of a transport network of Metro lines, buses, trains and taxis.
 Among the facilities at Prague Florenc Bus Station are WiFi and an internet cafe, left baggage storage, currency exchange, ATMs, waiting areas, toilets with showers and a range of fast food outlets.

-Travel between Berlin, Germany and Prague, Czechia by bus is: Partially open.
+Travel between Berlin, Germany and Prague, Czechia by bus is: Unrestricted.

 International entry status: Entry is unrestricted for citizens and permanent residents of Germany

 Conditions of entry:

-The information above was last checked on 1/20/22.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your bus from Berlin to Prague before traveling.
+The information above was last checked on 11/6/22.
+Remember to review the latest COVID-19 travel safety regulations for your bus between Berlin and Prague as this information can change.

 Entry into Germany is allowed for: Entry is unrestricted for citizens and permanent residents of Czech Republic

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

 Last checked on 11/6/22.
 Please check the latest COVID-19 travel safety regulations closer to the travel date of your bus to Berlin from Prague.

 When departing from Berlin, you have various bus station options to start your trip from including Berlin, Zentralen Omnibusbahnhof, Berlin, Bahnhof Südkreuz and Berlin, Jannowitzbrücke.
 When arriving in Prague, you can end your route in bus stations like Praha, Hlavní Nádraží, Prague and Prague, Stodůlky.